torvalds/linux/Documentation/input/devices/edt-ft5x06.rst

 ----------------------------------

 The edt-ft5x06 driver is useful for the EDT "Polytouch" family of capacitive touch screens.
-Note that it is *not* suitable for other devices based on the focaltec ft5x06 devices, since they contain vendor-specific firmware.
-In particular this driver is not suitable for the Nook tablet.
+Note that it is *yest* suitable for other devices based on the focaltec ft5x06 devices, since they contain vendor-specific firmware.
+In particular this driver is yest suitable for the Nook tablet.

 It has been tested with the following devices:
   * EP0350M06